zsmartsystems/com.zsmartsystems.zigbee/README.md

 The Ember dongle driver includes a public method ```getEmberNcp()``` which returns a ```EmberNcp``` class.
 This class provides high level methods for interacting directly with the NCP.

+#### Ember Reset

+By default the library uses the ASH Reset command to reset the NCP when the framework starts.
+Silabs have stated that this is not reliable due to possible communication problems between the NCP and the host.
+Where possible the user should implement a hardware reset to reset the NCP.
+Since this is application specific, the framework provides an interface for the application to implement this reset.
+The user should implement the ```EmberNcpResetProvider``` interface, and set this during NCP initialisation with the ```ZigBeeDongleEzsp.setEmberNcpResetProvider()``` method.

 #### Ember MfgLib use

 The library provides access to the ```mfglib``` functions in the NCP to facilitate device testing.
 To use this function, create the ```ZigBeeDongleEzsp``` and then call the ```getEmberMfglib(EmberMfglibListener)``` method to get the ```EmberMfglib``` class and also set the callback listener.
 The ```EmberMfglib``` class provides access to the ```mfglib``` functions.